mahdi-hajian/vscode-pull-request-azdo/README.md

 You can read more about the basic features in my [blog](https://ankitbko.github.io/blog/2021/01/azdo-pr-vscode-extension/).

-> **Note From Author**: I created this extension during last 2 weeks of December 2020 as a fun side project.
-Having never created a VS Code Extension before this was quite a journey.
-I am currently planning to get this to somewhat stable state before adding more features to it.
+> **Note From Author**: This extension is maintained by Mahdi Hajian.
+This is a fork of the original extension created by ankitbko.
+I am planning to get this to somewhat stable state before adding more features to it.
 Please try this extension and report any bugs by raising issue.
 Since this is a fork of Github PR Extension I will try to backport important updates from upstream to this extension.
 If you feel there has been an important bug fix or feature update in upstream that you would like in this extension, please raise an Issue here with link to the PR or Issue in upstream.

 > **Disclaimer**: Although I work at Microsoft and this is a fork of Github PR Extension, this extension is not an official release or supported by Microsoft.
 This is a side project that I will try to maintain in my free time.
 Any help is always appreciated.